ArnoldPieterse/coordinates/PROJECT_STATUS.md

 - **Real-time multiplayer** with cross-planet gameplay
 - **Comprehensive development tools** for debugging and optimization
 - **Performance optimization** with adaptive quality settings
+- **Advanced optimization systems** with LOD, frustum culling, and object pooling

 **The project is ready for final polish and deployment! 🚀**